David Mintz, inventor of Tofutti nondairy ice cream, dies at 89

 “Finally I had to hire one grandma, a grandma foreman, to manage all the other grandmas,” Mr. Mintz told the Times.

 His first marriage, to Ethel Mintz, ended in divorce.
-His wife of 37 years, the former Rachel Avlagon, died in January.
+His wife of 37 years, the former Rachel Avalagon, died in January.
 Survivors include a son from his second marriage and a sister.

 Mr. Mintz became a multimillionaire and was a major supporter of the Chabad-Lubavitch movement and other Jewish causes.
 He remained the chief executive of Tofutti Brands, headquartered in Cranford, N.J., until his death.